turgeonmaxime/turgeonmaxime/README.md

 # Max Turgeon

-I'm an Assistant Professor in the departments of [Statistics](https://www.sci.umanitoba.ca/statistics/) and [Computer Science](https://www.sci.umanitoba.ca/cs/) at the University of Manitoba.
-My research focuses on dimension reduction methods for high-dimensional data, with a special interest for computationally and statistically efficient methods.
+I'm an Assistant Professor in the department of [Statistics](https://www.sci.umanitoba.ca/statistics/) at the University of Manitoba.
+My research focuses on dimension reduction methods for complex high-dimensional data, with a special interest for computationally and statistically efficient methods.

 My main computational projects are `R` packages:
   - [`casebase`](http://sahirbhatnagar.com/casebase/) for fitting smooth parametric hazards using case-base sampling.